shun4midx/FQ-HLL-Keyboard/README.md

 #### Numpad

-You can access the numpad by long pressing symbols, or through the text editor.
+You can access the numpad by long pressing symbols, or through the emoji keyboard.

 #### Text Editor